StanfordGeospatialCenter/undermapped-spaces-2022/workshop_materials/data_gathering_and_curating.md

 <img alt="Leaflet map with locations marked in red and map centered at 26.70592,79.68218 (near Gwalior)" src="assets/data_gathering_and_curating-ff7f58ff.png" width="" height="" >

 _Great job!
-In the next session we'll work on how to check these results, clean the data up, and add it to our existing csv file._[^2]
+In the next session we'll work on how to check these results, clean the data up, and add it to our existing csv file._

 [^2]: This lesson adapts and expands on [Lindsey Passenger Wieck](https://lindseywieck.org/)'s tutorial using 1907 San Franisco phone books.